Conventional commits

 Note: you may need to restart the kernel to use updated packages.

-We verify the installation
+We check the installation

 !cz version